zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "Success is getting what you want...
-Happiness is wanting what you get."
+> "If you are ever the smartest person in the room, you are in the wrong room."
 >
-> — Dale Carnegie
+> — C. Sean McGee
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch